divergen371/WireQuery/README.md

-  --tries N          Number of resolution attempts (default: 3) --concurrency K    Number of parallel lookups (default: 1) --parallel K       Alias of --concurrency
-  --family F         Address family: any|inet|inet6 (default: any) -4                 Shortcut for --family inet
+  --tries N          Number of resolution attempts (default: 3) --concurrency K    Number of parallel lookups (default: 1) --parallel K       Alias of --concurrency --cancel-on-error  Short-circuit remaining tries when a try fails --family F         Address family: any|inet|inet6 (default: any) -4                 Shortcut for --family inet
   -6                 Shortcut for --family inet6